 What did Moses have to say about all of this - before he died, of course!
 As for the days of our life, they contain seventy years, Or if due to strength, eighty years (Psalm 90:10).
 Who wrote Psalm 90?
 Moses!

 So how did he remain so healthy until he died?
-It's possible that God actively sustained Moses' vitality to uphold His chosen senior citizen as he confronted Pharaoh, schlepped through deserts, dealt with rebellions, battled enemy nations and put up with millions of stiff-necked Israelites from age 80 to 120.
+It's possible that God actively sustained Moses' vitality to uphold His chosen senior citizen as he confronted Pharaoh at age eighty, and then kept him alive for another forty years so he could schlep through deserts, deal with rebellions, battle enemy nations, put up with millions of stiff-necked Israelites and lead them to the east side of the Jordan where God passed the baton to Joshua to lead Israel into the Promised Land.
 Whatever the case, Moses said seventy years was the norm, and that's what we need to go with - though this Norm hopes to live well beyond seventy for maximum service to the Lord!

 There is no justification for taking what God did for one person, whether it be Hezekiah or Moses or any other person, and then claim it as a standard for all - unless Scripture declares it as a standard; and in the cases of Hezekiah and Moses, it does not.